 |American Academy of Pediatrics (AAP) The AAP is committed to the health and well-being of infants, adolescents, and young adults.
 The website offers news articles and tips on health for families.|

-|Sleep and Your 4- to 7-Month-Old By this age, your baby should be on the way toward an established sleep pattern, including several naps a day and at least 7 or 8 hours of sleep at night.|
+|Sleep and Your 4- to 7-Month-Old By this age, your baby should have a regular sleep pattern, with a few naps a day and a stretch of about 5 or 6 hours at night.|

-|Sleep and Your 8- to 12-Month-Old Certain sleep problems may crop up as your child approaches the first birthday, often due to his or her increased awareness of "separateness" from you.|
+|Sleep and Your 8- to 12-Month-Old Certain sleep problems may crop up as your child approaches the first birthday, often as he or she becomes aware of time spent away from you.|

 |Bed-Sharing Bed-sharing is controversial in the United States.
 Supporters believe that a parent's bed is just where an infant belongs.
 But is it safe?|